Mara3l/gooddata-and-ml/extract_load/README.md

 The `extract_load` folder contains python scripts to extract and load data into the database.

-The data is extracted from the [Meteostat API](https://rapidapi.com/meteostat/api/meteostat).

 ## Getting started

 ### Setup virtual environment